Carrying on a great conversation in a service setting is a fine art — and one of the most underestimated disciplines in Customer Service.

 We Visited an Appliance Store

-To be honest, my expectations of service and sales finesse at a big box appliance store were low.
+Not to be critical, but I didn’t have high expectations of service finesse at a big box appliance store.

-Once inside the store, a young lady approached us to see if she could help.
+At one store, a young woman approached us to see if she could help.

 Full sentences.
 Clarity.
 Thoughtful responses.
 A calm, unrushed demeanor.

-By the time we left, I knew a lot more about dishwashers than I had expected.
+By the time we made the purchase and left the store, I knew a lot more about dishwashers than I had expected.
+And surprisingly, it had been interesting.

 That’s reassurance.